track02/BigManMoai_LD32/README.md

 - Can also run by dragging the Game folder over (a shortcut to) love.exe (found in LOVE folder)

+- There are instructions for running on different OS here: https://love2d.org/wiki/Game_Distribution

 - Was able to just finish the gameplay mechanics in time before deadline
 - No score or levels at the moment, just bounce around and crash into aliens